-Special fabrics are what makes snake-proof pants and gaters capable of protecting the wearer from painful snakebites.
+Special fabrics are what make snake-proof pants and snake gaiters capable of protecting the wearer from painful snake bites.
 But which snake-proof fabrics are best?
 We discuss the answer in this post.

 Why Use Snake Proof Fabrics?

 Each year, thousands of people around the world traverse the outdoors and are bitten by snakes.
 Most of these happen unexpectadely when a person comes across a snake hidden in the brush minding its own business.
 People recieve most snake bites below the knee and near the ankles and calves.
 This is where exposed skin from shorts and thin pant materials present an opportunity for the snake to make a quick strike and enflict pain.
 Some snake bites lead to severe infection or illness from venom and require immeditiate medical attention.
 This is why snake proof fabric exists and are included in the design of snake-proof pants and gaiters.

 Snake-proof pants and gaters are made from a range of fabrics (some synthetic) that give them strength and bite resistence.
 These include:

 - Khaki ~ $9